OlivierCharlier/button_up_WP_plugin/README.md

 ## Installation

-1. download the plugin here (compressed file)
+1. download the plugin [here](https://github.com/OlivierCharlier/button_up_WP_plugin/raw/main/oli_plugin_april_2021.zip) (a .zip file)
 2. go to WordPress admin area and visit Plugins » Add New page
 3. click on the ‘Upload Plugin’ button on top of the page
 4. click on the ‘Choose File’ button and select the plugin file
 5. click on the ‘Install Now’ button
 6. Wordpress do the rest!

+OR

+1. download the plugin [here](https://github.com/OlivierCharlier/button_up_WP_plugin/raw/main/oli_plugin_april_2021.zip) (a .zip file)
+2. unzip it
+3. upload the folder _oli_plugin_april_2021_ via ftp to your online folder ../wp-content/plugins/
+4. go to WordPress admin area and visit Plugins » Installed Plugins page to check the installation.
+You must find the plugin named "Button UP!"

 __Notice__: this plugin doesn't work on WordPress.com.

-You need to hold your own wordpress site.
+You need to host your own WordPress site.

 Look at this for more information on [WordPress.org](https://wordpress.org/)